makingdevs/blog/content/post/2019-04-20-meet-vim-sessions.md

 +++
-tags = ["vim", "developer tools"] draft = true date = "2019-04-20"
+tags = ["vim", "developer tools"] draft = false date = "2019-04-20"
 title = "Meet Vim Sessions"
 description = "Meet Vim Sessions one handy tool for switching between projects and branches without loosing your current work" author="sohjiro"
 +++

-A few weeks ago, while I was tracking and debugging a system in which I'm currently working.
-The client told me that another part of the system was having troubles.
+A few weeks ago, while I was tracking and debugging a system in which I'm currently working, the client told me that another part of the system was having troubles.

 Suddenly, I'm on verge of close all the **Vim**'s buffer I've just opened because I need to switch branches meaning that I need a way to know in which files I was working before closing them.

-Needless to say, it was hard to found those files and I even haven't make a change in them (I have just found them) Additionally, is a huge project with a lot of micro projects so, at this point, I didn't know in which project I was working (I know my mistake).
+Needless to say, it was hard to found those files and I even haven't made a change in them (I have just found them) Additionally, is a huge project with a lot of micro projects so, at this point, I didn't know in which project I was working (I know my mistake).

-With this in mind, I have a couple of options to keep them however many of them implies to write the name of the files or services and to be honest I don't want to maintain another file, at least not in that way.
+With this in mind, I have a couple of options to keep them.
+However, many of them implies to write the name of the files or services and to be honest I don't want to maintain another file, at least not in that way.

-In that moment I remember an _unknown_ feature in **Vim** or at least the less used, I barely know one or three people that already knew about it.
+In that moment, I remembered an _unknown_ feature in **Vim** or at least the less used, which I barely know one or three people that already knew about it.

 That feature is _**Sessions**_